netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

     - **Static routing**:

-      For seamless functioning of services deployed in the Kubernetes cluster, the Citrix ADC ingress device should be able to reach the underlying overlay network over which pods are running.
+      For seamless functioning of services deployed in the Kubernetes cluster, the Netscaler ingress device should be able to reach the underlying overlay network over which pods are running.
 The
-    `feature-node-watch` argument of the Citrix ingress controller can be used for automatic route configuration on the Citrix ADC towards the pod network.
+    `feature-node-watch` argument of the Citrix ingress controller can be used for automatic route configuration on the Netscaler towards the pod network.
     See, [Network Configuration](../../docs/network/staticrouting.md) for more information.

       By default, `feature-node-watch` is false.
 It must be explicitly set to true if auto route configuration is required.

     - **Citrix node controller**:

-      If the Kubernetes cluster and the Ingress Citrix ADC are in different subnets, you cannot establish a route between them using static routing.
-This scenario requires an overlay mechanism to establish a route between the Kubernetes cluster and the Ingress Citrix ADC.
+      If the Kubernetes cluster and the Ingress Netscaler are in different subnets, you cannot establish a route between them using static routing.
+This scenario requires an overlay mechanism to establish a route between the Kubernetes cluster and the Ingress Netscaler.

-      The [Citrix node controller](https://github.com/citrix/citrix-k8s-node-controller) is a microservice that you can use to create a VXLAN based overlay network between the cluster and the Ingress Citrix ADC device.
+      The [Citrix node controller](https://github.com/citrix/citrix-k8s-node-controller) is a microservice that you can use to create a VXLAN based overlay network between the cluster and the Ingress Netscaler device.